Skip to content

 SendMessageClient → ServerSend a message to the agent

-ReceiveMessageServer → ClientReceive the agent’s response
+ReceiveMessageServer → ClientReceive the agent’s complete response

 AgentTypingServer → ClientIndicate the agent is generating a response